NOTE: Since writing this piece, I have come across some new information that supports my identification of Caer Dathal with Dinas Dinorwig. Please see

 Well, we don't need Dinas Emrys and its dragon story for Uther/Cunedda.
 Dinas Dinorwig is only a half dozen or so kilometers from Segontium/Caernarfon.
 The Afon Cegin empties into the Afon Seiont just east of Caernarfon, and the Seiont itself runs just a couple of kilometers south of Dinas Dinorwig.
 If the Roman period Segontium military unit's shield pattern truly represents two crossed (fighting?) serpents, then surely Dinas Dinorwig is much more likely to have been influenced by this standard than more distant and isolated Dinas Emrys.

 Indeed, it is generally believed that Roman Segontium replaced the Ordovician stronghold at Dinas Dinorwig.
 Hillforts could - and often were - reoccupied after the Roman army withdrew from Britain.
-Indeed, according to Tacitus, the Roman governor Agricola pretty much exterminated the Ordovices.
-Thus sub-Roman or early medieval occupation of Dinas Dinorwig may not have occurred and we would be forced into accepting Uther's connection with the place as purely legendary.
+So although according to Tacitus the Roman governor Agricola pretty much exterminated the Ordovices, there is no reason why there could not have been sub-Roman or early medieval occupation of Dinas Dinorwig.

 No comments: